Schumerlab/doc/commonly_used_workflows.md

 ## Genome annotation using LiftOn

 Gene annotation is a challenge for non-model organisms.
 We've tried several workflows in the past (including outsourcing to collaborators).
-One current solution we've landed on is using the software LiftOn[https://github.com/Kuanhao-Chao/LiftOn], which combines standard LiftOff with MiniProt to increase accuracy.
+One current solution we've landed on is using the software [LiftOn](https://github.com/Kuanhao-Chao/LiftOn), which combines standard LiftOff with MiniProt to increase accuracy.
 Since the genome of X. maculatus is well-annotated using the "gold standard" NCBI pipeline, we use these annotations.
 This pipeline takes ~2 hours per genome.

 **Note:** Our increasing collection of Kinnex-seq data will change the game for annotatation.
 LiftOn is not the final word for annotation, but it is quick, easy, and seems to be the most accurate option we've tried.

 ### installation
+If this fails, run installation as a slurm job.
 ```
 #install lifton on the cluster. a specific conda environment with all the tools you may use for gff manipulation is a nice solution. note, lifton requires python >= 3.8.0